ipld/ipld/selectors/example-selectors.md

 ```

 This will traverse the same set of nodes as the previous example -- however,
-it has has a *slightly* different effect!
+it has has a *slightly* different effect.

 Using a recursive selector in this way matches *each* of the "parent" nodes,
 up to the depth limit -- meaning it matches five nodes, instead of the